 Ensure Healthy Forests

-NYC’s urban forests also provide a meaningful connection to nature for millions of people.
-We support the long-term health of NYC’s forest through our boots-on-the-ground management efforts and volunteer engagement.
-In partnership with NYC Parks, we created the first-ever long-term Forest Management Framework for all 7,300 acres of forests under the jurisdiction of NYC Parks.
+The Natural Areas Conservancy supports the long-term health of New York City’s forests through our boots-on-the-ground management, restoration projects, planning, and volunteer engagement.
+In partnership with NYC Parks, we created the first-ever, long-term Forest Management Framework for New York City for all 7,300 acres of forests in city parks.
 This framework sets a bold vision for the future that enhances forest health and biodiversity while creating high-quality recreation opportunities for every New Yorker.
-Learn more about the 25-year plan and how to get involved.

 Improve Coastal Resilience

 Our experts are leading the charge to prepare for future climate changes and to protect wildlife habitats through salt marsh restoration.

 We safeguard the important functions of well-managed and vibrant wetlands: including buffering neighborhoods from storms like Sandy.
-We create tools to prioritize future restoration projects.
+We create tools to help plan future restoration projects.